-The supervisor may be a professor in the programme, designated by the director of degree programme, or by decision of the director of degree programme, a lecturer or other member of faculty well-acquainted with the school.
+The supervisor may be a professor in the programme, designated by the programme director, or by decision of the programme director, a lecturer or other member of faculty in the programme who is well-acquainted with the school and has sufficient academic credentials and thesis supervision skills.
 The supervisor is responsible for ensuring that the thesis topic is related to the programme and feasible to be covered within the scope of a master's thesis.
 Additionally, the supervisor ensures that the student finds a thesis advisor and is given sufficient supervision and guidance.
-The supervisor is responsible for approving the first two parts of the thesis and they give permission for the thesis submission for examination.
-If there are problems in the supervising process the student or the supervisor can contact the head of the programme or the head of the department.
+The supervisor is responsible for approving the first two parts of the thesis, giving permission for submitting thesis for examination as well as examining the final thesis.
+If there are problems in the supervising process the student or the supervisor can contact the programme director or the head of the department.